TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Related Work

 \textbf{Tracking Any Point}.
-Influenced by optical flow estimation methods, especially the RAFT~\cite{teed2020raft}, most approaches~\cite{doersch2022tap, doersch2023tapir, doersch2024bootstap, harley2022particle, zheng2023pointodyssey, karaev2023cotracker, karaev2024cotracker3, cho2024local} follow a similar framework, calculating a cost-volume between the target tracking point and every frame, and then feeding the cost-volume into a transformer~\cite{vaswani2017attention} to regress the position of the point in each frame.
-However, the lack of contextual information about the target tracking point, makes the cost-volume a 2D correlation, which is unreliable.
-Inspired by optical flow methods~\cite{teed2020raft}, LocoTrack~\cite{cho2024local} first points out this limitation, and introduces the local 4D correlation to enhance their performance.
-In another line, TAPTR~\cite{li2024taptr} and TAPTRv2~\cite{li2024taptrv2} address the TAP task from the perspective of detection with their DETR-like~\cite{carion2020end, liu2022dab, li2022dn, zhang2022dino} framework.
-With the help of the insight that the cost-volume and attention weights are essentially the same, TAPTRv2 becomes the first method to achieve state-of-the-art performance without requiring the source-consuming cost-volume.
-However, TAPTRv2 still lacks designs for more challenging long-term tracking, resulting in poor performance in long sequences.
+Influenced by optical flow estimation methods, especially the RAFT~\citep{teed2020raft}, most approaches~\citep{doersch2022tap, doersch2023tapir, doersch2024bootstap, zheng2023pointodyssey, karaev2023cotracker, karaev2024cotracker3, cho2024local} follow a similar framework, calculating a cost-volume between the target tracking point and every frame, and then feeding the cost-volume into a transformer~\citep{vaswani2017attention} to regress the position of the point in each frame.
+Inspired by the optical flow method~\citep{teed2020raft}, LocoTrack~\citep{cho2024local} introduces a local 4D correlation to enhance performance.
+TAG~\citep{harley2024tag} extends tracking points to tracking arbitrary targets in videos.
+AnthroTAP~\citep{kim2025learning} proposes a pipeline to generate training labels for point tracking from human motion data.
+Track-On~\citep{Aydemir2025ICLR} focuses on online tracking, introducing memory modules to capture temporal information for reliable point tracking.
+TAPNext~\citep{zholus2025tapnext} is also an online model that casts this task as sequential masked token decoding and removes tracking-specific inductive biases.
+In another line, TAPTR and TAPTRv2~\citep{li2024taptr, li2024taptrv2} address the TAP task from the perspective of detection with their DETR-like~\citep{carion2020end, liu2022dab, li2022dn, zhang2022dino} framework.
+However, TAPTRv2 still lacks designs for more challenging long-term tracking, resulting in suboptimal performance in long sequences.